 1. In a medium-sized bowl, mix 3/4 cups all-purpose flour, 1 & 1/2 tsp baking powder, a pinch of baking soda, and 1/2 tsp salt to combine.

 2. Add the 6 tbsp cold unsalted butter and with your hands or a pastry cutter, cut into the flour mixture until pebbly crumbs remain (a few small almond size pieces should be the largest pebbles).

 3. To the flour and butter mixture, add scant 1 cup sourdough starter discard and 2 tsp honey.
 Fold a couple of times (the mixture won't be all the way combined and that's fine at this stage).

 4. Add 1/4 cup sharp cheddar cheese and 2 tbsp rosemary leaves (if using).
 Mix again just until the dough holds together.
 It won't be all the way formed and will still be a bit crumbly.

 5. Place the dough in the bowl into the freezer.
 Preheat the oven to 425 degrees (220 C) and place a rack in the upper third of the oven.

 6. Line a baking sheet with parchment paper or a silicone baking mat.

-8. Arrange biscuits on baking sheet a couple inches apart and brush the tops with the melted, unsalted butter.
+8. Arrange biscuits on the baking sheet a couple of inches apart and brush the tops with the melted, unsalted butter.